 Save on Taxes with Transit Benefits

 Ventra’s pre-tax transit benefit program is a great way to extend a money-saving benefit to your employees at no cost to you.
-Employees who participate in the CTA / Ventra Transit Benefit program don’t have to pay income taxes on the pretax income they set aside for their commute, saving up to 40% or $24.40 per month for each employee on their commuting expenses, and employers can save on FICA and unemployment tax – almost 8%!
-Ventra’s pre-tax transit benefits program is offered free of charge (unlike other Third Party Administrators), and can be used to fund transit on CTA, Pace and Metra (through the Ventra app).
+Employees who participate in the CTA / Ventra Transit Benefit program don’t have to pay income taxes on the pretax income they set aside for their commute, saving up to 40% per month for each employee on their commuting expenses, and employers can save on FICA and unemployment tax – almost 8%!
+Ventra’s pre-tax transit benefits program is offered free of charge (unlike other Third-Party Administrators), and can be used to fund transit on CTA, Pace and Metra (through the Ventra app).

 What are Transit Benefits?